Cleverly asks Bryant to withdraw ‘Chinese stooge’ claim amid row over Beijing

 Asked whether he would consider taking his Foreign Office colleague with him on any trip to Beijing, Mr Cleverly replied: “The idea that the Foreign Secretary interacting with another government is anything other than my duty and my responsibility is nonsense.
 It is literally my job.”

 “You’re just a Chinese stooge then.
-You just do what they want … You’ve said because China has sanctioned some MPs, you wouldn’t be prepared to take them.”
+You just do what they want … You’ve said because China has sanctioned some MPs, you wouldn’t be prepared to take them,” Mr Bryant said.

 “I don’t take ministers on visits with me,” the minister replied.